 The BA in Visual Arts consists of 39 credits, including 18 credits of foundation courses and 21 credits in the chosen concentration.
 Grades of less than 2.0 (C) will not count toward the major.
 Visual arts majors are exempt from the GER 11B Category.

 I. Required Foundation Courses

 II.
 Required Courses for the Concentration

-III.
-Concentration Electives

-18 credits

-9 credits

-11 credits

 Required Foundation Courses